Grooming, Shaving, or Growing a Beard?

 Caswell-Massey: When did you start barbering and what inspired you?

 Alex Martinez: I started cutting hair when I was around 18.
 I would cut friends and family at home until I decided to do it as a profession.
 I was inspired by the love of the craft.
 We are artists that sculpt and hair is our medium.
 It’s an ever-changing art form because we are always discovering new trends and techniques that influence how we create styles.

 Caswell-Massey: Is it better to go with or against the grain when grooming your beard?

 Alex Martinez: When cleaning up a beard it's best to comb out the beard to cut hairs that stick out.
-When it comes to grooming and styling your beard it's recommended to go with the grain following a beard oil of choice.
+When it comes to grooming and styling your beard it's recommended to go with the grain following a beard oil or an essential oil of your choice.

 Caswell-Massey: Do you use pre-shave oil or a beard oil?
 If so, why?

 Alex Martinez: I use beard oil after I shower because my pores are open and it takes in the oil down to the root and gives a great shine and scent to my beard.

 Caswell-Massey: When is the best time to shave?

 Alex Martinez: A great time to shave is after lathering the face a couple times.
 So I recommend a pre-shave oil mixed with a shaving lather and topped with a couple hot steam towels back to back.
 A nice clean shave will take some time, so it’s best to carve out part of your morning dedicated to grooming.